utkuufuk/cpp-quick-reference/guide.md

 *In either case, the exception will cause the entire program to abort execution.*

+If an exception is thrown by the member function of a class object, then the class destructor is called.
+If statements in the try block or branching from the try block created any other objects, their destructors will be called as well.

 #### Multiple Exceptions
 ``` cpp
 // define an exception class